 The grout will usually stiffen during the slake time and appear unworkable and difficult to spread.
 To return the grout to a workable consistency, all you need to do is remix the grout without adding any more liquid.
 The action of the mixing will return the grout to a workable consistency

 If you want to understand more about slaking watch this video.

 Put some grout into the holes and smooth them off with the back of the spoon or your gloved fingers.

 If the hole is large, you can use a decorating knife

 Don’t spend much time trying to smooth the grout, that will come later.

-Leave the grout until you see the grout residue around the repair start to dry and opaque.
+Leave the grout for 5 to 10 minutes, until you see the grout residue around the repair start to dry and opaque.

-Use the dry microfiber cloth and gently rub the cloth over the repair to remove the excess grout and opaque grout haze off the tile.
+Use a damp microfiber cloth and gently wope the cloth over the repair to remove the excess grout and opaque grout haze off the tile.
 This process will smooth the grout.

-Use a vacuum cleaner nozzzle to vacuum up the grout dust.
+Use a vacuum cleaner nozzle to vacuum up any remaining grout residue.